Daddy Appleseed Fund Has already begun planning for the 2nd annual Daddying Film Fest & Forum (D3F) for 2023!

 To demonstrate film- and/or video-making skills and production values.

-To view a copy of the complete KFDFF juror evaluation form, click HERE.
+To view a copy of the complete DFF juror evaluation form, click HERE.

 Student Resources For Short Filmmaking